 |Antennae The Journal of Nature in Visual Culture Print ISSN :||1756-9575|

-Yes Antennae The Journal of Nature in Visual Culture is Indexed By UGC Care. you also can visit in UGC care list, may be they have updated their list. get a list of ugc approved journals.
+Yes Antennae The Journal of Nature in Visual Culture is Indexed By UGC Care.
+UGC Approved Journals.

 Peer review means that a board of scholarly reviewers in the domain of the journal, review materials they publish for quality of research and adherence to editorial standards of the journal, before articles are accepted for publication.